Washington vs. Cal NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- This contest's over/under is 1.1 points more than the 44.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 2.1 points greater than the 44.4 these two squads combine to allow per game this season.

-- The 45.5-point over/under for this game is 3.8 points below the 49.3 points per game average total in Golden Bears games this season.
+- The 49.3 PPG average total in Golden Bears games this season is 2.8 points more than this game's over/under.

 Washington Stats and Trends